-□ Extended multi-day outdoor experiences in the woods or on the water.
+, 1 0 ☐ Extended multi-day outdoor experiences in the woods or on the water. ☐ On site team building coupled with Bible Studies, personal exploration and inventory. □ Integration with Brookwoods and Deer Run Banquet □ One Week Service International opportunity in Nogalas Mexico

-- \Box On site team building coupled with Bible - Studies, personal exploration and inventory.
+\square Multi-Day Outdoor experience in the Southwest United States at the Grand Canyo

-□ Integration with Brookwoods and Deer Run Banquet
+☐ One Week Service domestic opportunity.
+In 2019 this was done in Los Angeles, California.

-- □ One Week Service International opportunity in Nogalas, Mexico - □ Multi-Day Outdoor experience in the Southwest United States at the Grand Canyon. - □ One Week Service domestic opportunity in Los Angeles , California. - □ Camp "Fun Days" and reflection at completion of the service opportunity.
+☐ Camp "Fun Days" and reflection at completion of the service opportunity.